dee-kap/deecode/content/blog/2024-10-23-beyond-code/2024-10-23-beyond-code.md

 A question comes to mind: Why bother writing about them at all?
 Why not just enjoy non-tech adventures in obscurity?
 Does the world need to know about them?

 First of all, I'm confident that this blog is read only by 2 people.
 One of them is me and the other I have yet to know about.
-Secondly, and more importantly <mark>this website exists only to serve me</mark> If anyone else finds anything useful here then it it incidental and not intentional.
+Secondly, and more importantly <mark>this website exists only to serve me</mark>.
+If anyone else finds anything useful here then it it incidental and not intentional.
 It is after all a log of my life which will be of no interest to anyone.

 With that thought, I decided to make it more complete by writing about the books I have read, the journeys I have been on (there are not too many), photos I have clicked and a lot more.

 Also, tinkering with this website gives me the joy similar to working in the garage with tools.

-So here it is to a more authentic place which is both about and beyond code.
+So here it is to a more authentic place.
 Cheers!